 Elizabeth R. Skidmore, PhD, OTR/L, FAOTA

-Dr. Skidmore is Associate Professor, Department of Occupational Therapy, School of Health and Rehabilitation Sciences, University of Pittsburgh, Pittsburgh, Pennsylvania with secondary appointments to the Department of Physical Medicine & Rehabilitation and the Clinical and Translational Science Institute.
+Dr. Skidmore is Professor, Department of Occupational Therapy, School of Health and Rehabilitation Sciences, University of Pittsburgh, Pittsburgh, Pennsylvania with secondary appointments to the Department of Physical Medicine & Rehabilitation and the Clinical and Translational Science Institute.

 Dr. Skidmore was named one of the 100 Influential People in Occupational Therapy by AOTA.

 My NIH-funded research program examines the influences of cognitive impairments and mood symptoms on activities of daily living outcomes, and interventions designed to ameliorate these influences, focusing in two areas: Interventions designed to improve rehabilitation outcomes for individuals with cognitive impairments after acquired brain injury (stroke, traumatic brain injury).
 Activities of daily living disability among community-dwelling older adults with Mild Cognitive Impairment and Major Depression Disorder.
 Currently, I am conducting a series of studies examining client-centered, activity-focused strategy training programs designed to promote independence and community integration among adults with stroke-related cognitive impairments.
 These studies examine active ingredients that promote learning and generalization of strategy training principles delivered in acute rehabilitation, as well as neurological and behavioral moderators and mediators of intervention response.

 (Retrieved on September 16, 2015 from https://www.shrs.pitt.edu/skidmore/

 Identify three words that others have used to describe you.

 I didn’t know how to answer this question, so I asked my mentors and colleagues.
 These are the words they provided: Diligent, Insightful, Dedicated.